eth-educators/ethstaker-knowledgebase/staking-glossary.md

 The transaction goes from a number of levels of verification such as it checks whether the output is greater than the input, whether the signature is valid or not, etc., and then only it is added to a block.
 The transaction is not added to a block if it fails any of these validations.
 The role of a mempool comes while a transaction is going through these checks.
 It is simply kept in this waiting area or a mempool.
 As soon as the transaction confirms, it is removed from the mempool and added to a block.
 Mempool is not a master reference shared universally by all nodes.
 There’s no “one” mempool.
 This means each node configures its own rules for the node’s mempool.
 In fact, a node can be the first to receive a transaction but it is possible that it might not have propagated the transaction to the rest of the network.

 ****[**Source ↗**](https://www.geeksforgeeks.org/what-is-ethereum-mempool/)****

+## Node

+Any instance of Ethereum client software that is connected to other computers also running Ethereum software, forming a network.
+A node doesn’t necessarily need a validator but a validator requires a node.
+Running a node by itself does not generate any revenue but does contribute to the robustness of the network.

+## Operator

+A person who maintains a validator

 ## Participation rate